Ecommerce vs Social Commerce: Understanding How Social Platforms Are Reshaping Online Retail

 • Snapchat’s AR try-on features blend entertainment with shopping

 What distinguishes social commerce is how it integrates into consumers’ existing social behaviors, making shopping feel less transactional and more experiential.
 For retail media marketers, this integration offers powerful new advertising opportunities to connect with consumers in authentic, engaging ways.
+According to Salsify 2024, 34% of shoppers recently bought a product from a social media platform, and 21% bought because an influencer recommended it.

 While both traditional ecommerce and social commerce facilitate online purchases, several key characteristics differentiate social commerce for retail media marketers: